YourRoots by Genomelink

 Children(s): Evelyn McPherson, Jean Aitken

-James Halley Aitken was born in 1892 in Tillicoultry, clackmannonshire, the child of William Aitken and Catherine Paterson Halley.
+In 1892, James Halley Aitken entered the world in Tillicoultry, clackmannonshire, born to William Aitken And Catharine Halley.
 In 1899, James Halley Aitken resided in Perth, Scotland.
 In 1901, James Halley Aitken resided in Crieff, Crieff, Perthshire, Scotland.
-James Halley Aitken married Elizabeth McPherson, and had children including Evelyn Sutherland McPherson, Jean Aitken.
-James Halley Aitken passed away in 1939 in Fife, Scotland.
+James Halley Aitken married Elizabeth Mcpherson, and had children including Evelyn Sutherland Mcpherson, Jean Aitken.
+James Halley Aitken passed away in 1939 in Culross, Fife, Scotland.

 Find more search results for James Aitken